 It is notable that the X-T100 has a microphone port, which is missing on the X Vario.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-Both the X-T100 and the X Vario are recent models that are part of the current product line-up.
-The X-T100 replaced the earlier Fujifilm X-T20, while the X Vario does not have a direct predecessor.
+Both the X-T100 and the X Vario have been discontinued, but can regularly be found used on eBay.
+The X-T100 was replaced by the Fujifilm X-T200, while the X Vario does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Leica websites.

 So how do things add up?
 Which of the two cameras – the Fujifilm X-T100 or the Leica X Vario – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 - More detail: Offers more megapixels (24 vs 16.1MP) with a 22% higher linear resolution.

 - Better video: Provides higher definition movie capture (4K/15p vs 1080/30p).

 - Better live-view autofocus: Features on-sensor phase-detection for more confident autofocus.